prototypefund/dark-crystal-ui-recommendations/README.md

 # UI Recommendations

-## Letting user choose threshold with sliders
+## Letting the peer choose the threshold and number of shards with sliders

+Choosing good values for the number of custodians can be confusing, so its important that the interface encourages good values to be chosen, whilst allowing for some flexibility depending on the individual situation.
+We recommend giving feedback similar to how when choosing a password you might receive feedback on how strong it is.

 ![Crystal pie 1](./assets/crystalpie1.svg)